 The reporting cycle of any company is important in providing vital information to its shareholders, directors, employees, competitors, and financial analysts.
 The financial statements published during the reporting cycle provide an overview of the performance of the company.

-For example, the income statement details the sales revenue for a specific period, expenses incurred by the company, interest incomes earned, and the net profit for the period.
+For example, the income statement details the sales revenue for a specific period, expenses incurred by the company, interest income earned, and the net profit for the period.
 The statement of financial position, also known as the balance sheet, gives the net value of assets owned by the company at the end of a financial period.

 The net value of all assets factors in their depreciation and their current value in the market.
 The statement of retained earnings indicates how the company’s directors allocated the net profits for the period to the retained earnings account and the dividend account for distribution to stockholders.